 - 1. Personal illness of the student.

 - 2. Illness in the student's family.

-- 3. Needed at home to perform necessary work directly and exclusively for parents or legal guardians (applies to students over 14 years of age only).
+- 3. Needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the superintendent (applies to students over 14 years of age only).

 - 4. Death in the family.

 - 5. Quarantine for contagious disease.

 - 6. Religious reasons.

 - 7. Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to up to four days).

 - 8. As determined by the Superintendent.